-Questions raised about the conduct of experiments or their presentation will be evaluated preliminarily by the Editor-in-Chief and, if appropriate, in consultation with the Associate Editor handling the review of the manuscript.
+Questions raised about the conduct of experiments or their presentation will be evaluated preliminarily by the Editors-in-Chief and, if appropriate, in consultation with the Associate Editor handling the review of the manuscript.
 If deemed appropriate, the matter will be referred to the institution where the scientific work in question was performed.
 The Journal expects that the matter would be reviewed in accordance with institutional procedures for handling allegations of misconduct.
 At all stages, every effort should be made to ensure that the process is fair and just, both for those who are accused of misconduct and for those who have raised the issue of scientific misconduct.

-In the event that a published article or abstract is to be retracted, a statement of retraction will be published Bladder Cancer.
+In the event that a published article or abstract is to be retracted, a statement of retraction will be published in Bladder Cancer.